xpufx/reddit-comments-overkill/README.md

 4. Create a new userscript in your extension and paste the code
 5. Save the script

-### Manual Installation

-1. Download `reddit-comments-overkill.user.js`
-2. Open your userscript manager
-3. Create a new script and paste the content

 ## Usage

 1. Navigate to your Reddit user comments page: